 The word ‘motivated’ is such a critical word as it applies equally to a seller and a buyer.
 If the seller is motivated and the buyer is not, the deal will not get done.
 Equally, if the buyer is motivated and the seller is not, the deal will not get done.

 With the ready availability of websites and social media, it is much easier to market a business for sale.
 This ease of marketing, you would think, would make it easier for more buyers and sellers to connect and do more deals.
 Based on my experience this is not the case.
 Because of this ease of marketing, buyers are able to see a range of businesses for sale.
-They see so many and think they have plenty of choices however, once they start getting into the steps of buying a business, they realize it is much more complicated than they thought and give up or what I see really happening, is that they find the right business but do not know how to present themselves correctly to the seller and close the deal.
+They see so many and think they have plenty of choices however, once they start getting into the steps of buying a private business, they realize it is much more complicated than they thought and give up or what I see really happening, is that they find the right business but do not know how to present themselves correctly to the seller and close the deal.

-For the last 6 months, I have been working with a buyer to buy a business I have for sale.
+For the last 6 months, I have been working with a buyer to buy a private business I have for sale.
 He had been looking to buy a business for 18 months and then came across my listing.
 After asking lots of good questions, signing a Non-Disclosure Agreement, and providing a Personal Financial Statement he was qualified to get a loan of just over $1.4 million.
 This took him about 5 months to get done as he was cautious with each step he took plus a family emergency came up which took about a month to resolve.